 - Pretty much everything is 8-bit.
 Windows, OSX, JPGs, video games, etc. 10-bit media is very rare.

 - For computers, only specific, professional graphics cards are guaranteed to be able to output a 10-bit signal.
 The Nvidia Quadro and the AMD Firepro lines both support 10-bit, so if you need that capability with your PC, you should get one of those.
-Some people claim to be able to force 10-bit with regular high-end graphics cards, but this is unofficial, so your mileage may vary.
+It is possible to force 10-bit with regular high-end graphics cards that support HDR, but this is dependant on each model and brand, so your mileage may vary.

 - Some TVs will exhibit a lot of banding when the color settings are calibrated incorrectly.
 If you have changed the white balance or color settings and find your TV has banding, try restoring those settings to defaults and see if that solves the problem.